cliffpyles/tdd-talk/outline.md

 - You don't have to continuosly update relative import paths when the location of the code changes
 - The context of the tests is immediately apparent
 - Ensures true modularity.
 As you identify code that is being repeatedly written, you can move code to reusable packages with less effort.
+- Easy to track what has unit tests

 ### Test Once